Xu-Dong/rareAPA/README.md

 # Overview

 This repository contains codes for data analyses in above rare APA manuscript.
 Most of the codes are built by R or Python (version Python3) or Shell and all request packages can be found within the codes.
-Scripts for analyses, including aOutlier calling, rare variants enrichment, RNA Binding Protein (RBP) motif enrichment, colocalization with GWAS summary, and aWatershed, can be found in the [Scripts](https://github.com/Xu-Dong/rareAPA/tree/main/scripts) directory.
+Scripts for analyses, including aOutlier calling, rare variants enrichment, RNA Binding Protein (RBP) region enrichment, colocalization with GWAS summary, and aWatershed, can be found in the [Scripts](https://github.com/Xu-Dong/rareAPA/tree/main/scripts) directory.

 # Setting up the environment